youssefHosni/Data-Science-Interview-Questions-Answers/Machine Learning Questions.md

 2 - L1 regularization penalizes weights by adding a term to the loss function which is the absolute value of the loss.
 This leads to it removing small values of the parameters leading in the end to the parameter hitting zero and staying there for the rest of the epochs.
 Removing this specific variable completely from our calculation.
 So, It helps in simplifying our model.
 It is also helpful for feature selection as it shrinks the coefficient to zero which is not significant in the model.

+**Q5: What are the Bias and Variance in a Machine Learning Model and explain the bias-variance trade-off?**
+Answer:

+The goal of any supervised machine learning model is to estimate the mapping function (f) that predicts the target variable (y) given input (x).
+The prediction error can be broken down into three parts:

+Bias: The bias is the simplifying assumption made by the model to make the target function easy to learn.
+Low bias suggests fewer assumptions made about the form of the target function.
+High bias suggests more assumptions made about the form of the target data.
+The smaller the bias error the better the model is.
+If the bias error is high, this means that the model is underfitting the training data.

+Variance: Variance is the amount that the estimate of the target function will change if different training data was used.
+The target function is estimated from the training data by a machine learning algorithm, so we should expect the algorithm to have some variance.
+Ideally, it should not change too much from one training dataset to the next, meaning that the algorithm is good at picking out the hidden underlying mapping between the inputs and the output variables.
+If the variance error is high this indicates that the model overfits the training data.

+Irreducible error: It is the error introduced from the chosen framing of the problem and may be caused by factors like unknown variables that influence the mapping of the input variables to the output variable.
+The irreducible error cannot be reduced regardless of what algorithm is used.

+The goal of any supervised machine learning algorithm is to achieve low bias and low variance.
+In turn, the algorithm should achieve good prediction performance.
+The parameterization of machine learning algorithms is often a battle to balance out bias and variance.
+For example, if you want to predict the housing prices given a large set of potential predictors.
+A model with high bias but low variance, such as linear regression will be easy to implement, but it will oversimplify the problem resulting in high bias and low variance.
+This high bias and low variance would mean in this context that the predicted house prices are frequently off from the market value, but the value of the variance of these predicted prices is low.
+On the other side, a model with low bias and high variance such as a neural network will lead to predicted house prices closer to the market value, but with predictions varying widely based on the input features.

+**Q11: Mention three ways to handle missing or corrupted data in a dataset?**
+Answer:

+In general, real-world data often has a lot of missing values.
+The cause of missing values can be data corruption or failure to record data.
+The handling of missing data is very important during the preprocessing of the dataset as many machine learning algorithms do not support missing values.
+However, you should start by asking the data owner/stakeholder about the missing or corrupted data.
+It might be at the data entry level, because of file encoding, etc. which if aligned, can be handled without the need to use advanced techniques.

+There are different ways to handle missing data, we will discuss only three of them:

+1. Deleting the row with missing values

+The first method to handle missing values is to delete the rows or columns that have null values.
+This is an easy and fast method and leads to a robust model, however, it will lead to the loss of a lot of information depending on the amount of missing data and can only be applied if the missing data represent a small percentage of the whole dataset.

+2. Using learning algorithms that support missing values

+Some machine learning algorithms are robust to missing values in the dataset.
+The K-NN algorithm can ignore a column from a distance measure when there are missing values.
+Naive Bayes can also support missing values when making a prediction.
+Another algorithm that can handle a dataset with missing values or null values is the random forest model and Xgboost (check the post in the first comment), as it can work on non-linear and categorical data.
+The problem with this method is that these models' implementation in the scikit-learn library does not support handling missing values, so you will have to implement it yourself.

+3. Missing value imputation

+Data imputation means the substitution of estimated values for missing or inconsistent data in your dataset.
+There are different ways to estimate the values that will replace the missing value.
+The simplest one is to replace the missing value with the most repeated value in the row or the column.
+Another simple way is to replace it with the mean, median, or mode of the rest of the row or the column.
+This advantage of this is that it is an easy and fast way to handle the missing data, but it might lead to data leakage and does not factor the covariance between features.
+A better way is to use a machine learning model to learn the pattern between the data and predict the missing values, this is a very good method to estimate the missing values that will not lead to data leakage and will factor the covariance between the feature, the drawback of this method is the computational complexity especially if your dataset is large.

+**Q15: Explain briefly the logistic regression model and state an example of when you have used it recently?**

+Logistic regression is used to calculate the probability of occurrence of an event in the form of a dependent output variable based on independent input variables.
+Logistic regression is commonly used to estimate the probability that an instance belongs to a particular class.
+If the probability is bigger than 0.5 then it will belong to that class (positive) and if it is below 0.5 it will belong to the other class.
+This will make it a binary classifier.

+It is important to remember that the Logistic regression isn't a classification model, it's an ordinary type of regression algorithm, and it was developed and used before machine learning, but it can be used in classification when we put a threshold to determine specific categories"

+There is a lot of classification applications to it:

+Classify email as spam or not, To identify whether the patient is healthy or not, and so on.